Jamie Guy: Colchester United and first convictions

-In need of regular football, the young striker joined Conference outfit Oxford United on a season-long loan deal from Colchester United in July 2008.
-During the pre-season, Guy was in fine form, giving manager Darren Patterson cause for optimism.
-Guy claimed the dressing room atmosphere was a key reason for the impressive summer run.
-However, in a pre-season friendly with Portsmouth he suffered a hamstring injury, before being struck down by a minor ankle injury.
+In need of regular football, Guy joined Conference club Oxford United on a season-long loan deal from Colchester United in July 2008.
+During the pre-season, Guy was in good form, giving manager Darren Patterson cause for optimism.
+However, in a pre-season friendly with Portsmouth he suffered a hamstring injury, before also suffering a minor ankle injury.
 These injuries frustrated attempts to build a strike partnership with James Constable.
 Following Patterson's departure in late November, Guy was unsure of his future at the Kassam Stadium.
-A few days later he scored two goals in a game for the first time, in the FA Trophy game with Sudbury and was well fancied by caretaker manager Jim Smith.
-However, with Chris Wilder's entrance came Guy's departure, as he was recalled to Layer Road at the end of the year.
-After four games under new Colchester manager Paul Lambert, he joined League Two promotion hopefuls Dagenham & Redbridge, initially on a one-month loan.
-He made his debut for the club the same evening as he signed, coming on as a late substitute in a 3–0 home defeat to Lincoln City on 3 March.
+A few days later he scored two goals in a game for the first time, in the FA Trophy game with Sudbury and was praised by caretaker manager Jim Smith.
+However, upon Chris Wilder's entrance, Guy departed, as he was recalled to Layer Road at the end of the year.
+After four games under new Colchester manager Paul Lambert, he joined League Two promotion contenders Dagenham & Redbridge, initially on a one-month loan.
+He made his debut for the club on 3 March, coming on as a late substitute in a 3–0 home defeat to Lincoln City.
 After scoring the only goal in a league match against Port Vale at Vale Park seven days later, the "Daggers" were keen to extend the deal to the end of the season, which Colchester duly obliged to.

-In July 2009, he joined Port Vale on trial, in view of a loan move for the start of the 2009–10 season.
-Guy was especially keen on a possible move, saying "Hopefully we can get something worked out and I can come in on loan and do a job for Port Vale."
-The deal fell through after Guy tore a cartilage in his knee, requiring surgery to correct the damage.
-In September 2009, Guy pled guilty to threatening behavior and was given a £350 fine, with £200 costs and compensation.
-The charges came following a night out where he got into an argument with former girlfriend, "spat in her face and pulled her around by her hair, causing a clump of her hair to come out".
-The loan deal went ahead the following month, lasting until January 2010.
-However the deal was cut short in November, after five games.
+In July 2009, he joined Port Vale on trial, intending to earn a loan move for the start of the 2009–10 season.
+Guy was especially keen on this prospect, but the deal fell through after he tore cartilage in his knee, requiring surgery to correct the damage.

+In September 2009, Guy pled guilty to threatening behaviour and was given a £350 fine, with £200 costs and compensation, after assaulting his ex-girlfriend in an incident in a nightclub in which he "spat in her face and pulled her around by her hair, causing a clump of her hair to come out".

+Guy faced no disciplinary action from his club following this conviction, and the proposed loan deal went ahead the following month to run until January 2010.
+The deal was cut short in November, after five games.